-Over the years the Association’s work has become increasingly complex and in 2016 they started an early development pedagogy-based programme for young mothers and their toddlers.
+Over the years the Association’s work has become increasingly complex and and in 2016 they started an early development pedagogy-based programme for young mothers and their toddlers.
 In 2017, they launched a Civil Network to establish channels of communication and platforms of cooperation between different stakeholders including residents, teachers, social workers and municipality workers.
-With the Badur Foundation’s grant, they would like to start a new stream of activities that focus on the education, training and complex skills development of adults in order to foster their labour market integration.
+With the Badur Foundation’s grant, they started a new stream of activities that focus on the education, training and complex skills development of adults in order to foster their labour market integration.

 The level of education of the residents living in the disadvantaged segment of Csobánka is significantly lower than the national average, and - as a consequence of this fact - there are less favourable unemployment indicators in the settlement than the national average.
 Half of the residents only completed primary school education.
 Only one in three people has a regular job, and the rest either live on seasonal jobs or are long-term unemployed.

 National programmes providing free adult education exist but can only be accessed through a maze of bureaucracy.
 This is a significant challenge for people with low qualifications.
 Disadvantaged adults can find it difficult to navigate formal administration because some of them are functionally illiterate, so they can have trouble understanding and filling out registration forms.
 As candidates often lack basic skills, frequently they cannot even solve aptitude tests, so they are not accepted to state-funded vocational trainings.